Ramnaik6791/academicportal/README.md

 We have used Pycharm for this project.We have installed the above libraries to run the code.In the code we have imported the required libraries.
 For the database connection we have installed a Mysql workbench and imported the datasets there.
 And then we have given the credentials to access the server in the manage.py file.
 And by using the Mysql connector package we are able to make a connection with the database.

-We have designed a template 000.
-It fetches data from the xml file to the template using Javascript and test.dtd validates the xml file.
-We have used the “Web Server for Chrome“ app which serves web pages from a local folder over the network, using HTTP.
+We have designed a template which fetches data from the xml file to the template using Javascript and test.dtd validates the xml file.
+We have used the “Web Server for Chrome“ app which serves web pages from a local folder over the network, using HTTP.Once you install it, navigate to http://127.0.0.1:8887 .
+We have uploaded a sample file which shows how the output template looks like after fetching data from xml.